-These compilations remain ample proof that the re-emergence of ambient via the early electronic dance music scene of the 1990's was - far from being the fad some accused it of - one of the most exciting and creative developments in late 20th century music.
+This series remains ample proof that the re-emergence of ambient via the early electronic dance music scene of the 1990's was - far from being the fad some accused it of - one of the most exciting and creative developments in late 20th century music.

 country of origin:

-- Artificial Intelligence (Warp/Wax Trax, 1993)
+- VARIOUS - Artificial Intelligence (1993)

-- Artificial Intelligence II (Warp/Wax Trax, 1994)
+- VARIOUS - Artificial Intelligence II (1994)

 Reviewed by Mike G